 Research has shown that high-growth firms are almost three times more likely to have a strong differentiator.
 In addition to setting firms apart from their competition, a robust brand differentiation strategy allows firms to be more targeted in their marketing efforts, speaking directly to the most relevant audiences.

 If you don’t have a strong differentiator, the only option left is to compete on price – and that’s a race to the bottom.
 Put simply, your professional services brand’s differentiators are among your most important assets.
-They facilitate your relationship to buyers and influencers and they ultimately drive your reputation and pace of growth.
+They facilitate your relationship with buyers and influencers and they ultimately drive your reputation and pace of growth.

 Identifying the differentiators that will define and drive your firm – the qualities that make up your organizational DNA – isn’t easy.
 That’s why so many businesses claim the same tired qualities as differentiators.
 Stop me if you’ve heard these before: